-Your heart spreads love to the people around you.
-But you may forget how important it is to take care of it and keep it healthy.
-If we’ve developed unhealthy habits, our heart could suffer the consequences – congestive heart failure, coronary artery disease, and even cardiac arrest!
+Your heart spreads love to the people around you, but you may forget how important it is to take care of it.
+Unfortunately, heart disease is the leading cause of death in the United States.
+If you’ve developed unhealthy habits, your heart could suffer the consequences – congestive heart failure, coronary artery disease, and even cardiac arrest!
 So, have you been giving your heart enough love lately?
 If not, it’s time to start!

 Time to Make a Change

-February is American Heart Month.
-Do you know what that means?
-It’s the perfect time to start taking care of your heart!
+Now is the perfect time to start taking care of your heart!
 But don’t feel like you need to make the changes happen all at once.
-Instead, tiny steps create small wins to reach a larger goal.
-No matter what you do – move more or eat better – you can work toward a healthy heart.
+Instead, tiny steps create small wins to reach your larger goal of better heart health.
 Here are a few ways to start down the path to a healthier you.

 What’s Up, Doc?

-- Total cholesterol should be less than 200
+- Total cholesterol measures the total amount of cholesterol in your blood.
+Your total cholesterol should be less than 200.

 Exercise is the Best Medicine